f5devcentral/f5-professional-services/README.md

 ## Tools
-The tools folder contains ready-made utilities which can assist with a variaty of tasks related to F5 portfolio.
+The tools folder contains utilities which can assist with a variaty of tasks related to the F5 portfolio.

 | Tool                                         | Description |
 | ----------------------------------------------- | ----------- |